mozsearch/mozsearch/docs/aws.md

 lifecycle of a single indexer and its web server; the lifecycle applies to each indexer instance.

-Note that as of this writing, config1.json, config2.json, config4.json, and config5.json
+Note that as of this writing, config1.json, config2.json, config4.json,
+config5.json, and config6.json
 are processed via the above-described Lambda task/indexer every day. config3.json contains "archived" repositories (ones which are not getting any more code updates).
-This one is not run via a daily Lambda task, and need to be triggered manually if an update is desired (generally not, since the code isn't changing).
-Updates for this config should only be needed if the generated HTML changes significantly.
+This one is run weekly.

 The indexing instance downloads all the Git repositories from an Amazon S3 bucket.
 It updates these repositories to the latest version